 If you see your business in this condition, diversify your client base and list it for sale.
 This way, you will attract a larger pool of buyers.

-Contact Lloyds Brokers to sell your business in a manner that will get you a higher pool of buyers and a sale price that you are content with.
+Contact Lloyds, a business broker in Melbourne to sell your business in a manner that will get you a higher pool of buyers and a sale price that you are content with.
 You have invested your time, money, and efforts in the business, so you need to ensure that you get the returns you deserve.